 Finally, you could volunteer or apply to speak at a conference, but doing so would cut into your time at the conference.

-How to prepare for an AI conference
+How to prepare for machine learning conferences in 2020

 Once you’ve registered for an AI conference, you’ll need to start preparing for it.
 Figure out who you’d like to meet from the speaker and attendees lists.
 Then, conduct your research on the people that you’re interested in meeting.
 Check whether they’ve written any papers, or have an active blog or social media account.
 Take notes about what you’d like to ask or discuss with them in person.
 If possible, contact them before the event and let them know that you’d be interested in meeting.
 If you’re going to be attending a big conference with thousands of attendees, there’s no guarantee that you’ll be able to meet someone.